General Teaching Council for England: Composition of the council

 The Council's first Chief Executive from 2000 until 2006 was educationalist Carol Adams.

-Primary sources
+Collections

-The archives of the GTC and the GTC Trust are held in the archives of the Institute of Education, University of London and a full catalogue can be found online.
+The archives of the GTC and the GTC Trust are held in the archives of the Institute of Education, University College London.
+The collection includes correspondence, records of meetings, publications and information about the GTC's positions on issues.

 Abolition

-The Principal Secretary of State for Education, Michael Gove, announced on 2 June 2010 of the Government's decision and intention to abolish the General Teaching Council for England by primary legislation.
+The Secretary of State for Education, Michael Gove, announced on 2 June 2010 of the Government's decision and intention to abolish the General Teaching Council for England by primary legislation.

 The Times Educational Supplement lamented the demise of the GTC and criticised the role of school teaching trade unions causing the profession to become little more than an extension to the civil service.